IE4OpenData/vozyvoto/ROADMAP.md

 * State-of-the-Art linking using machine learning over known text attributed to the speaker.

-* Mearuse the new error counts and also the errors on the linking.
+* Measure the new error counts and also the errors on the linking.

 ## Live system